ComputeCanada/molmodsim-vmd-visualization/_episodes/02-VMD_basics.md

 ~~~
 {: .language-bash}

-Three windows will open: `VMD OpenGL Display`, `VMD Main`, and `VMD command window`.
-Do not close any of them.
+Three windows will open:
+- `VMD OpenGL Display`, display and interact with molecules
+- `VMD Main`, work with molecules and trajectories, start interfaces and extensions
+- `VMD command window`, show info and run text commands

 ### Working with PDB files
 As an example will be using X-ray crystallographic structure of human hemoglobin 1SI4.